open/close all folders

 - The Tv Land reality show "High School Reunion" had really hyped up how one of the guys on the show was going to confront the man who bullied him in school all those years ago.
 Only for this to fall flat on his face when the bully turns out to be rather apathetic about the whole thing, saying "That was more than ten years ago.
 I don't care."

 - Averted by Penny in the same episode and over the course of the series.
-While discussing Leonard's situation with Bernadette and Amy, she realizes she was her high school bully.
-She goes out of her way to call of her old tourmentees and apologize.
+While discussing Leonard's situation with Bernadette and Amy, she realizes she was the high school bully.
+She goes out of her way to call all her old tourmentees and apologize.
 They don't care about her apologies, call her a bitch, and hang up on her, but she did try.
-She's grown a lot since her high school backstory as her best friends whom she'd do anything for are all nerdy intellectuals that she would have bullied back then and over the course of the series has evolved into a Closet Geek.
+She's grown a lot since her high school backstory, as her best friends whom she'd do anything for are all nerdy intellectuals that she would have bullied back then, and over the course of the series, has evolved into a Closet Geek.

 - Later double subverted.
 Tony gleefully recalls a rather nasty prank he played on another student.
-Then, while reflecting on it, he feels growing guilty about how cruel, dangerous, and sadistic the prank was.
-He goes to apologize to the man . . . only to learn that he was misremembering the event.
-Tony actually the victim of the prank, but buried and altered his memory of it.
+Then, while reflecting on it, he feels increasingly guilty about how cruel, dangerous, and sadistic the prank was.
+He goes to apologize to the man... only to learn that he was misremembering the event.
+Tony was actually the victim of the prank, but buried and altered his memory of it.

 - In Emily Owens, M.D., Cassandra Kopelson was an Alpha Bitch in high school and remained one as an adult.
 Both Emily and Cassandra are interns at the same hospital, and Cassandra keeps tormenting Emily with gusto.

 - Dan Piraro's Bizarro: "Just wait until our 25th high school reunion!"

 - This Dilbert strip subverts this.